Market Insights – How is EV charging going to transform utilities?

 The global shift towards electrification is not just disrupting the transportation industry – it is profoundly transforming the energy market as well.
 As a result, utilities are facing new pressure to meet the additional energy demands posed by the e-mobility.

-However, utility companies are well positioned to take full advantage of this transformation of two of the world’s biggest sectors.
-Through their understanding of EV drivers as energy consumers, plus their ability to navigate the energy market, they can bridge the gap between the two industries.
+However, utility companies are well positioned to take full advantage of this transformation of two of the world’s biggest sectors; namely, transportation and energy.
+Through their understanding of EV drivers as energy consumers, plus their ability to lead and control the energy market, they can bridge the gap between the two industries.

 Over the last few years, several utilities have made massive investments in the e-mobility industry, from electrifying their fleets to investing in EV charging start-ups.
 This proves that they are tapping into this new market to diversify their portfolio and boost their offerings in areas such as EV charging, vehicle-to-grid (V2G) technology and energy storage.

 How is this likely to change in the next decade?

 A study by Accenture found that e-mobility could represent a US$700 billion market by 2040 in the United States alone.
 To capture that value, utilities not yet involved will need to quickly adapt their business model while coping with the growing energy demand.

 Energy management and V2G are the next major trends in the EV charging industry, with utilities eyeing the technology as an opportunity to balance the grid.
 It also offers them the opportunity to reduce operating costs while gaining more understanding of the energy storage possibilities presented by EVs.